-- (a) For contacts made by facsimile: The Proposer must provide a confirmed fax transmission record showing that a fax was transmitted to a fax number maintained by the SBE.
-If the Proposer cannot provide a confirmed fax transmission, the City may not consider such contact in awarding GFE points. - (b) For contacts made by e-mail: The Proposer must provide a copy of an e-mail confirmation notice showing that an e-mail was delivered to an email address maintained by the SBE. - (c) For telephone conversations and in person contacts: The Proposer must provide an affidavit to confirm that the solicitation was made in accordance with requirements in Section 5.3.2.1 and Section 5.3.2.2.
-The affidavit must state the name of the SBE representative with whom the Proposer spoke.
-The City may further require that the Proposer provide on a case-by-case basis copies of telephone bills showing the date and duration of all solicitation calls that the Proposer made.
-Voice mail messages shall be deemed an acceptable mode of contact within the meaning of this Section, if the voicemail meets the content requirements set forth in Section 5.3.2.2. - (d) For contacts made by U.S. Mail: The Proposer must provide: (a) a copy of the solicitation that meets the content requirements set forth in Section 5.3.2.2; (b) a Certificate of Mailing from the U.S. Postal Service certifying the date on which the Proposer mailed the solicitation and (c) an affidavit stating that the Proposer mailed the solicitation to the SBE recipient on the date indicated on the Certificate of Mailing. - (e) For contacts made by overnight courier: The Proposer must provide a copy of the solicitation that meets the content requirements set forth in Section 5.3.2.2 and a routing slip from the overnight courier showing the SBE recipient address and the date on which the Proposer sent the solicitation to the SBE recipient. - (f) Disconnected Numbers.
-If an SBE's telephone or fax number has been disconnected, the City will give the Proposer credit for making the telephone contact if the Proposer documents: (a) that the number the Proposer dialed was the number the City provided and (b) that the Proposer attempted to fax a solicitation but the fax transmission failed.
+- (a) For contacts made by fax: The Proposer must provide a confirmed fax transmission record showing that: (i) a fax was transmitted to a fax number maintained by the SBE, or (ii) a fax was directed to a fax number maintained by the SBE but did not go through due to reasons outside the Proposer's control.
+If the Proposer cannot provide the forgoing, the City may refuse to consider such contact in awarding GFE points. - (b) For contacts made by e-mail: The Proposer must provide a copy of an e-mail confirmation notice showing that an e-mail was delivered to an email address maintained by the SBE. - (c) For contacts made by U.S. Mail: The Proposer must provide: (a) a copy of the solicitation that meets the content requirements set forth in Section 5.3.2.2; (b) a Certificate of Mailing from the U.S. Postal Service certifying the date on which the Proposer mailed the solicitation and (c) an affidavit stating that the Proposer mailed the solicitation to the SBE recipient on the date indicated on the Certificate of Mailing. - (d) For contacts made by overnight courier: The Proposer must provide a copy of the solicitation that meets the content requirements set forth in Section 5.3.2.2 and a routing slip from the overnight courier showing the SBE recipient address and the date on which the Proposer sent the solicitation to the SBE recipient. - 5.3.2.4.
+When Documentation Is Required: The City may require the documentation listed in Section 5.3.2.3 or any additional documentation relating to SBE solicitations from any Proposer in the City's sole discretion.
+For example, the City may request the solicitation documentation from one or more Proposers selected randomly by the City, and/or the City may request solicitation documentation from a select group of Proposers who appear to be the most qualified.
+The City may further elect to request the solicitation documentation from a Proposer who, in the City's judgment, requires additional monitoring because of previous instances of non-compliance.
+Proposers must provide the solicitation documentation within 3 Business Days after the City requests it, unless the City has agreed in writing to a longer time period.